-The beauty of loose-leaf teas and herbs in their whole form is that there are a range of options available to extract their goodness other than just popping a teabag in a mug to brew!
+The beauty of loose-leaf teas and herbs in their whole form is that there is a range of options available to extract their goodness other than just popping a teabag in a mug to brew!
 The main methods we suggest for extracting the medicinal benefits from your dried herbs are teas, infusions, and decoctions.
-The method you choose will depend on desired benefit and the part of the herb used.
+The method you choose will depend on the desired benefit and the part of the herb used.
 A quick summary is that the denser the herb (e.g. roots, bark, or seeds) the more brew-time and heat they need, as opposed to light, leafy herb parts (e.g. leaves or flowers) such as chamomile.

 For more information on choosing your brew method, keep reading!

 A herbal tea is a simple, easy way to include more herbs in your diet.
 Especially when brewed as below, they can become a wonderful ritual offering many health benefits.
 They are typically very safe, cheap, and as they use only herbs and water they are ideal for those wishing to avoid alcohol or for children (herb dependant).

 You can find herbal teas in teabag and loose-leaf forms.
 When making a medicinal herbal tea, loose-leaf is superior, as they often have undergone next to no processing and you can use greater quantities than a teabag provides.
 Saying that, if you only have access to teabags, seek non-bleached or natural ones, and feel free to use 2 or more per cup.